Main Content

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.

-Campton, NH - On March 3 2026 in the dark and stormy night, Campton-Thornton Fire Rescue, Woodstock Fire Department, NH, and the Thornton New Hampshire Police Department responded to a reported chimney fire in Thornton.
+THORNTON, NH - On the dark and stormy night of March 3rd, Campton-Thornton Fire Rescue, Woodstock Fire Department, NH, and the Thornton New Hampshire Police Department responded to a reported chimney fire in Thornton.

 Engine 4 responded from the station, while Ambulance 2 responded from Plymouth, having just cleared a previous medical emergency at the hospital.
 En route, Engine 4 received an update from Lakes Region Mutual Fire Aid dispatchers that a Thornton Police Officer on scene reported visible smoke in the residence.
 The response was upgraded to a “Smoke in the Building” call, with Plymouth Fire-Rescue added.